canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/installation-medias.md

  1. Download the Ubuntu Core image for your device in your `Downloads` folder

  * If the Ubuntu Core image file you have downloaded ends with an `.xz` file extension, you will need to extract it first.
-You can.
 To do so, you might have to install an archive extractor software, like [The
  Unarchiver](https://itunes.apple.com/gb/app/the-unarchiver/id425424353?mt=12).

- * Insert your SD Card or USB flash drive
+ * Insert your SD card or USB flash drive

  * Open a terminal window (Go to Application -> Utilities, you will find the Terminal app there), then run the following command: